Lens10/aws_helper/README.md

 `cleanup_autoscale_groups(keep_asg_name)`: deletes all auto scaling groups that match the naming convention, are tagged with `environment=RAILS_ENV` and do not match `keep_asg_name`.

-`cleanup_launch_configurations`: deletes all launch configurations that match the naming convention, are tagged with `environment=RAILS_ENV` and do not have an associated auto scaling group.
+`(TODO) cleanup_launch_configurations`: deletes all launch configurations that match the naming convention, are tagged with `environment=RAILS_ENV` and do not have an associated auto scaling group.

-`cleanup_instances`: terminates all stopped instances that match the naming convention and (are older than one month or are tagged with a version that matches an existing AMI id).
+`(TODO) cleanup_instances`: terminates all stopped instances that match the naming convention and (are older than one month or are tagged with a version that matches an existing AMI id).
 This is meant to be called before `cleanup_amis` so that instances are deleted as soon as their corresponding AMI has been built but the age criterion ensures that all are eventually deleted.

-`cleanup_amis`: unregisters all AMIs that are older than one month and are not associated with a launch configuration.
+`(TODO) cleanup_amis`: unregisters all AMIs that are older than one month and are not associated with a launch configuration.

 ## AwsHelper::Client